AeromodellingClubIITB/learners-space/Aircraft design and stability analysis using XFLR5/week 1/README.md

 The [Assignment1](https://docs.google.com/document/d/1aRewQEzmiGXJ9ts91aOBTVnjaJBZdX9c_QtPU32pcIg/edit?usp=sharing) will be used for evaluation of the course, hence you are expected to complete that within the week.
 If you get stuck in any of the above questions, feel free to post them in the Telegram group.
-Additionally, you can also search for the problems online.
+Additionally, you can also search for the problems online.<br/>
+## Assignment Submission
+Link for Assignment submission is [here](https://forms.gle/fM1kCM2LikYm5UP58) Submit the assignment in single pdf format.
+Upload XFLR5 files in drive and share the accessible link in form.

 If you are having any difficulties with the course, please reach out to any of the moderators and we will surely help you out.<br/>
 See you in Week 2!